sovware/directorist/readme.txt

 == Changelog ==

+= 5.0.7 - Jun 02, 2019 =

+* Fix - OpenStreetMap issue
+* Fix - Category and Location issue in search
+* Add - Option to disable Directorist's bootstrap to avoid conflict

 = 5.0.6 - Jun 01, 2019 =

 * Add - Map view of OpenStreetMap on listings page